gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 A strong table is required.
 For proper playing height, select a table that positions *stem piano* at the same height as an acoustic piano.

+### Sensor Rail

+L-shaped aluminum solid angle.
+1 inch each for the two sides and 1/8 inch thick.
+Thickness prevents sag in middle.
+Length is at least piano action width.

+### Hammer Stop Bar

+Steel square tube.
+3/4 inch sides and 1/16 inch thick.
+Length is at least piano action width.

 ### HPS to IPS Connecting Wires

 Each connection needs 3 wires.
-Hammer sensors require 3*88 = 264 wires and damper sensors require another 264 wires.
+Hammer sensors require 3 wires * 88 keys = 264 wires and damper sensors require another 264 wires.
 As an example of connection approach, see video on my YouTube chanenl https://www.youtube.com/watch?v=gNeLMGaxmG0 at approximately the 1:40 time mark.

 ### HPS Fasteners